oracle/truffleruby/doc/user/compatibility.md

 - `TruffleRuby.revision` which is the Git commit hash

-In the C API, we define a preprocessor macro `TRUFFLERUBY`.
+In the C API, a preprocessor macro `TRUFFLERUBY` is defined.

 ## Features Entirely Missing

 #### Continuations and `callcc`

-Continuations and `callcc` are unlikely to ever be implemented in TruffleRuby, as their semantics fundamentally do not match the technology that we are using.
+Continuations and `callcc` are unlikely to ever be implemented in TruffleRuby, as their semantics fundamentally do not match the technology that is used.

 #### Fork